interpretty/AMMUNet/README.md

 # AMMUNet
-code for implementation on AMMUNet
+code for implementation on AMMUNet.

 The paper and code will be released soon.